petru-braha/RR-application/docs/brainstorm.md

 - status will be encoded in departure location in the following way
 - 57600 - 1440 * 41
 - (57600, 65536)

+- approximate
+- change to location * time and add extra field for late
+- change to location * server store late - bad : no flag

 ### command encoding